9beach/hungerford-algebra-solutions/chap-0-8.md

 ---
-pagetitle: "Introduction: Prerequisites and Preliminaries - 8.
+pagetitle: "Introduction: 8.
 Cardinal Numbers"
 author: 9beach@gmail.com

 ---

 # A solutions manual for Algebra by Thomas W. Hungerford
-## Introduction: Prerequisites and Preliminaries - 8.
+## Introduction: 8.
 Cardinal Numbers
-### Exercises

 1\.
 Let $I_0 \ne \emptyset$ and for each $n \in \mathbb{N}^*$ let $I_n = \{1,2,3,...,n\}$.